9 On Your Side All Access

 Reporter: Claire Doan

-“The majority of us have a superman complex, it’s not going to happen to us,” Rodriguez said.
-“A lot of cats who are out on the streets – gangs and stuff life that – this is what they’re raised for.
+“The majority of us have a superman complex: ‘It’s not going to happen to us,” Rodriguez responded.
+“A lot of cats out on the streets in street gangs and things like that – this is what they’re raised for.
 This is what you learn.
 You learn to expect this at some point in time so when it comes it’s not a big surprise.”

 Rodriguez has spent a lot of time in jail studying criminal law and he said he’s learned a lot about life too.

 “It all comes down to, ‘Nothing is worth this.’
 I’d rather panhandle on the street, be homeless, as horrible as people think those conditions are.
 At least you’re free.
 You have a choice of what you’re going to do, even if you’re scrounging for food,” Rodriguez said.

 “I’ll go and be what we call regular civilians.
 Go be a square.
 I’ve got nothing to do with what brought me here, you know what I’m sayin,’ Rodriguez said.